MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-meeting-app.md

 ## Checklist for enabling meeting apps in Outlook

-The requirements for extending meeting apps in Outlook are similar to [extending personal tabs to Outlook](./extend-m365-teams-personal-tab.md), however you'll need to use TeamsFx CLI for sideloading, as sideloading from Teams is not supported.
+The requirements for extending meeting apps in Outlook are similar to [extending personal tabs to Outlook](./extend-m365-teams-personal-tab.md), however you need to use TeamsFx CLI for sideloading, as sideloading from Teams isn't supported.

 Extending your Teams meeting app in Outlook involves the following: